User Score: 14050

 --Shecky Greene (comedian)

---Audience bows include Claire Ruth (wife of Babe Ruth); Edith Head and Van Heflin.
+--Audience bows include Claire Ruth (widow of Babe Ruth), Edith Head (Hollywood costume designer), and Van Heflin (actor), the general manager of "Bo-Wee," and an American Legion member from Oklahoma.

 --Myron Cohen (storytelling comedian) - tells a few Irish tales.